Testing common structure in high-dimensional factor models: change-point and two-sample procedures: Hypothesis testing problem

 Note that the different types of breaks are not fully characterized by Types \ref{item:Type1}--\ref{item:Type3}.
 For instance, given $\Sigma_F = I_r$ and $\Phi$ being an orthogonal matrix, we have $\Sigma_{F} = \Phi \Sigma_{F} \Phi' $.
 Therefore, this is not considered a change.
 Whenever a Type \ref{item:Type2} change is meant, we need to assume $\Sigma_{F} \neq \Phi \Sigma_{F} \Phi' $.
 This is formalized in Assumption 10 in \cite{han2015tests}.

-While the change-point literature tends to formalize those three alternatives, there is currently no way of detecting them separately.
-We propose a test for rotational changes in the loadings.
+While the change-point literature tends to formalize these three alternatives, there is currently no way of detecting them separately.
+We propose a test for changes up to an invertible linear transformation in the loadings.
 To be more precise, suppose a regular change-point test as that of \cite{han2015tests} rejects the hypothesis of no change and one estimates a break point $\pi^{*}$.
-Then, the occurring change can follow either of the three types above.
-We aim to test for the hypothesis of a change of Type \ref{item:Type2} against the alternative of any other kinds of changes.
+Then, the occurring change can follow any of the three types above.
+We aim to test for the hypothesis of a change of Type \ref{item:Type2} against the alternative of any other kind of changes.
 In other words, can one test whether the change in the loadings follows a Type \ref{item:Type2} break?